jchristn/SqliteHelper/README.md

 Simple database wrapper for Sqlite written in C#.

-For a sample app exercising this library, refer to the test project contained within the solution.

-As of v1.0.6, SqliteWrapper has been retargeted to both .NET Core 2.0 and .NET Framework 4.5.2.

 ## Description

 SqliteWrapper is a simple database wrapper for Sqlite databases written in C#.